ThyTran1402/Brewery-Discover-Hub-DashBoard/README.md

 ## 📈 What You'll Discover

-The dashboard tells the story of live entertainment through data:
+The dashboard tells the story of craft brewing through data:

-- **Event Popularity**: See which events are trending with our scoring system
+- **Brewery Types**: Explore different types of breweries (micro, brewpub, regional, etc.)
-- **Geographic Distribution**: Discover events across different cities
+- **Geographic Distribution**: Discover breweries across different cities and states
-- **Price Insights**: Understand ticket pricing patterns
+- **Business Insights**: Understand brewery business models and operations
-- **Category Trends**: Explore what types of events are most popular
+- **Industry Trends**: See what types of breweries are most popular
-- **Availability**: Track ticket availability across events
+- **Accessibility**: Track which breweries have online presence and contact information

 ## 🎨 Design Philosophy

-- **Data-Driven Stories**: Each statistic reveals insights about the entertainment industry
+- **Data-Driven Stories**: Each statistic reveals insights about the craft brewing industry
 - **User-Centric**: Intuitive search and filtering for easy exploration
 - **Visual Hierarchy**: Clear information architecture guides user attention
 - **Performance**: Efficient rendering of large datasets